 Q. What are the payment options for the water and garbage bill?

 A. Utility bills may be paid in person at City Hall.
 There is a secured mail slot to the right of the front door; or payments may be mailed to: City of De Soto, P.O.
 Box 100, De Soto, IA 50069.
 We also accept Visa or Mastercard at City Hall.
 Another payment option is to sign up for ACH.
 Your payment is automatically debited from your checking or savings account on the 15th of each month.
 Forms are available at City Hall.

 Q. What can I do about a high water bill?

 A. Water leaks are the usual culprits that cause an increase in your water bill.
-Usually a leaking faucet or toilets cause an increase in water usage.
+Usually leaking faucets or toilets cause an increase in water usage.
 To check for a leak in your toilet, add a few drops of food coloring to your tank during a period that the toilet will not be used.
 If the food coloring shows up in the bowl, you have a leak and you need some repairs.
-Even small leaks can be costly
+Even small leaks can be costly.

 Q. Where do I register my children for school?

 A. Contact the Adel-De Soto-Minburn Community School District (ADM) at 515-993-4285 for Elementary, 515-834-2424 for Intermediate, 515-993-4778 for the Middle School, and 515-993-4584 for the High School.